vjpixel/DustDuinoSMS/README.md

 This is the Arduino code for sending SMS with the readings of the equipment.

+IMPORTANT: This code don't run in Arduino IDE 1.0.5.
+It was compiled using IDE 1.6.5.

 Hardware used:
 - Arduino UNO
 - SD Card Shield Seeed Studio: http://www.seeedstudio.com/wiki/SD_Card_Shield